A Word About Mods / Repair

 2007 Vox AC15cc 1x12 combo

-A re-issue of this classic I bough for a practice amp.
+A re-issue of this classic I bought for a practice amp.
 Probably not what the original was, but still a nice British flavor in a small amp.
-At only 15 watts and with a master volume to boot, you can get great, cranked and saturated tones out of it without actually blowing your hair back.
+At only 15 watts and with a master volume to boot, you can get great, cranked and saturated tones out of it without actually moving a lot of air.
 There's a killer tremolo channel too!
-Ok, I admit it, I'm a sucker for the tremolo...
 This is a great amp for working on stuff at home, and I've even used it in small rooms before.
-I replaced the stock wolfdale speaker with the stock Jensen from the re-issue Deluxe, which was a bit of an upgrade to my ears -- some British vibe in the amp voicing, mellowed out with the American speaker choice.
+I replaced the stock wolfdale speaker with the stock Jensen from the re-issue Deluxe, which was a bit of an upgrade to my ears -- some British vibe in the amp voicing, mellowed out with the speaker swap.

 Custom Pine 2x12

 I had a custom vintage Fender style cabinet built by TRM Guitar Cabs.
 Unfinished, just tung oiled, with a convertible (open / closed) 3 piece back.
 Very versatile cab, sounds great, and is beautiful with all the hand built tongue and groove joints showing.
 I load this up with a rotating cast of speakers.
 Right now, Celestions Classic Lead 80's, which a pair of easily handle any of the amps I throw at them.
 Tomorrow, who knows . . . ?